BRYAnb946/R9PvHLY/1Cuu/qDCi8/a/b-testing_zCCfii_1747631670.md.md

     Keep in mind that [Ciro's Chinese sucks](https://cirosantilli.com/china-dictatorship#does-ciro-santilli-speak-chinese), so he may not get the full nuance of your comment, especially if you use a ton of [slang](https://cirosantilli.com/china-dictatorship#slang).
     Shitposting and owning up to it is one thing, but shitposting, generating notifications, and being a coward by immediately deleting your comment, makes you getting blocked much more likely.

--   if you create an issue and then block cirosantilli, you will be blocked too in return.
-The label is: [op-blocked-ciro](https://github.com/cirosantilli/china-dictatorship/labels/op-blocked-ciro)
 Punitive measures, from least serious to most serious:

 -   block user on one website.
 This may have the unintended side effect of deleting previous useful comments the user made on the websites.